veganaize/closure-compiler/goog.module-style.md

 exports = {Foo, value};
 ```

-Note that only object literals that contain only names can be used for named
-exports in this way, as that is the restriction for the similar syntax
+Note that this style closely mirrors the the similar syntax
 in ES6 module exports.

 #### Destructuring imports